-- · is the lowest rent that will be charged unless an exemption is granted - · applies if the assessed rent is below the minimum rent - is based on the Centrelink payments you are entitled to, whether you are claiming them or not.
+- · is the lowest rent that will be charged unless an exemption is granted - · applies if the assessed rent is below the minimum rent - · is based on the Centrelink payments you are entitled to, whether you are claiming them or not.

-How is minimum rent calculated for community renters?
+How is minimum rent calculated?